December 1964 South Vietnamese coup: Fall out

 As a result of the tension in late-December, the standoff remained.
 The US hoped the generals would relent because they could not survive and be able to repel the communists or rival officers without aid from Washington.
 On the other hand, Khánh and the Young Turks expected the Americans would become more worried about the communist gains first and acquiesce to their fait accompli against the HNC.
 The generals were correct.

 The South Vietnamese eventually had their way.
 As the generals and Hương were unwilling to reinstate the HNC, Taylor sent General John L. Throckmorton to meet them and mend relations.
 Throckmorton told the Vietnamese generals they had read too much into Taylor's comments and that the US had no intention of pressuring them out of power with aid cuts.
-Cang appeared unimpressed, while Thiệu and Kỳ made indirect and vague comments about what they perceived to be misleading tactics during the talks.
-Khánh appeared reassured by Throckmorton's overtures and made a public statement on December 30, saying he was not as hostile to the Americans as reported, and he wanted Thiệu and Cang to meet the Americans to relieve any remaining tension.
+Admiral Cang appeared unimpressed, while Thiệu and Kỳ made indirect and vague comments about what they perceived to be misleading tactics during the talks.
+Khánh appeared reassured by Throckmorton's overtures and made a public statement on 30 December, saying he was not as hostile to the Americans as reported, and he wanted Thiệu and Cang to meet the Americans to relieve any remaining tension.
 He also claimed privately that the statements attributed to him by Deepe were false and set up a bilateral committee to discuss tensions.
 The generals eventually won out, as the Americans did not move against them in any way for their refusal to reinstate the HNC.
-The South Vietnamese won in large part because the Americans had spent so much on the country, and could not afford to abandon it and lose to the communists over the matter of military rule, as a communist takeover would be a big public relations coup for the Soviet bloc.
+The South Vietnamese won in large part because the Americans had spent so much on the country, and could not afford to abandon it and lose to the communists over the matter of military rule, as a communist takeover would be a public relations coup for the Soviet bloc.
 According to Karnow, for Khánh and his officers, "their weakness was their strength".
 An anonymous South Vietnamese government official said "Our big advantage over the Americans is that they want to win the war more than we do."